Public health official urges precaution against insect-borne disease

 Several varieties of ticks in Northwest Georgia carry bacteria that can be transmitted through a tick bite.
 It is important to recognize these general symptoms and seek medical attention as soon as possible:

-Zika virus is also transmitted through sexual fluids for up to eight weeks by infected women and up to six months by infected men.
-Condoms should be worn during these timeframes, even within monogamous relationships.
+Zika virus is also transmitted through sexual fluids for up to 8 weeks by infected women and up to 6 months by infected men.
+Condoms should be worn during these time frames, even within monogamous relationships.
 The virus can also cause Guillain-Barré Syndrome in anyone.

-To prevent mosquito bites, use insect repellent, wear clothing that covers as much skin as possible, and eliminate standing water on your property.
+To prevent mosquito bites, use insect repellent, wear clothing that covers as much skin as possible, and eliminate standing water on your property – Tip ‘n Toss.

 Parasites